microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 ## Proposed solution

-Currently, DXC releases through GitHub, NuGet, and via the Windows SDK.
-Within Windows, DXC is consumed through Microsoft's VPack package management system.
-All of these release channels already have established release processes and automation.
-The Vulkan SDK release process is additive and does not modify or replace the existing DXC release channels.
+DXC releases on NuGet, GitHub, and via the Windows SDK.
+For Windows, DXC is consumed internally through Microsoft's VPack package management system.
+These channels already have established release processes and automation.
+LunarG owns the Vulkan SDK and its release.
+The HLSL team's role is to *qualify* the build of DXC from a specific commit by validating against the specified SPIRV submodules and tag it, so LunarG can include it in a Vulkan SDK release.
+This is additive and does not change the existing DXC release channels.
-Instead, it validates a DXC release candidate and produces an additional distribution for inclusion in the Vulkan SDK.

 DXC Vulkan SDK qualification begins when LunarG notifies the HLSL team of the [SPIRV-Headers](https://github.com/KhronosGroup/SPIRV-Headers) and [SPIRV-Tools](https://github.com/KhronosGroup/SPIRV-Tools) commits to build against.
 The HLSL team builds DXC against those submodules and validates that it generates valid, correct SPIRV.
 The DXC commit used to produce a validated binary is a *release candidate*.